 There was an “intentional withness” to Jesus’ discipleship pattern.
 He called them to himself that he might send them out to preach.
 They were going to observe something in him and from him and they were going to be sent out to do similar kinds of things (Cf. Luke 10) The apostle Paul seems to … More “I Can’t Change the World, I’m Amusing Myself to Death”

 Tuesday is for Preaching All over the country, pastors are preparing two very different messages this week.
 Many will be preaching 3 to 7 messages in the span of three days.
 Some will be preaching on Maundy Thursday, Good Friday and Easter Sunday.
 One set of messages will be filled with mourning over sin and … More Prayer for the Nation’s Preachers

 Thursday is for Discipleship It’s a familiar passage.
 Luke 10:1-11.
 The Sending out of the 70 to preach the Kingdom.
 I’d encourage you to read it.
 Here’s a seven point outline of the instructions that are given: The harvest is plentiful and workers are needed.
 Pray for them (vs. 1).
 The mission is urgent and … More Learning How to Penetrate a New City (or Neighborhood) from Jesus

 Wednesday is for Prayer I have been doing some research on “the man of peace” (lit. son of peace) in Luke 10:6.
-Probably have 50 pages so far of journal articles, commentary and exegetical notes on the the phrase and how some missiologists interpret the phrase.
+Probably have 50 pages so far of journal articles, commentary and exegetical notes on the phrase and how some missiologists interpret the phrase.
 But this post isn’t about that.
-It’s about a … More Praying for What We are Unwilling to Do
+It’s about a side … More Praying for What We are Unwilling to Do